ShadyRashwan/SHI/readme.md

 ## 📊 How It Works

-Input a folder path and it the tool will process it and process sub-folders if any.
+Input a folder path, the tool will process it and process sub-folders if any.

 ![folder](shi.svg)